Before Selling Your House

 Who Is the Kitchen Renovation For?

 If your home is already valued at the upper end of properties in your area, increasing its value with a full kitchen renovation may make it unaffordable.
 Your kitchen (and the rest of your home) needs to be equivalent to the homes you will be competing with when you list your home for sale.
 While you don’t want to overspend, it’s also possible to be too thrifty and not give buyers the standard they expect in your price range.
-The thing to remember is, do it properly, but don’t overdo it.
-Don’t spend more on your renovation than your home value can support.
+The thing to remember if you want to know whether you should do a kitchen renovation before selling my house is, do it properly, but don’t overdo it.
+Don’t spend more on your kitchen renovation than your home value can support.

 Quaint or Just Old?